jsomsanith-tlnd/talend-app/README.md

 Router abstraction can remove some features.
 Perhaps no abstraction, choose 1 lib, 1 version and keep it.
 Router should not be mandatory

-* services
+* store
-Look at https://github.com/cerebral/cerebral for ideas to simplify services and immer for immutability
+Look at immer for immutability

 * http
 Improve README to describe more the features it contains around http calls